AI4LIFE-GROUP/RLHF_Trust/README.md

-# Official Code For the Paper "More RLHF, More Trust?
-On The Impact of Human Preference Alignment On Language Model Trustworthiness"
+# Source Code For the ICLR Submission "More RLHF, More Trust?
+On The Impact of Preference Alignment On Trustworthiness"

-## Overview

-This repo contains the experiment code for the paper "More RLHF, More Trust?
-On The Impact of Human Preference Alignment On Language Model Trustworthiness".
-See our paper for details.

-This project is organized around the following **five** primary areas of trustworthiness, including:
-1. Toxicity
-2. Stereotypical bias
-3. Machine Ethics
-4. Truthfulness
-5. Privacy

 ## Project Structure
-This project is structured around subdirectories dedicated to each area of trustworthiness.
-Each subdir includes python scripts to reproduce our experiment results.
-Additionally, the data for each evaluation is included in the `data/` subdirectory.

 ```
 .
 ├── README.md
+├── attribution/
+    ├── convert_lora.py
+    ├── attribute_sft.py
+    ├── attribute_ppo.py
+    ├── attribute_dpo.py
 ├── data/
     ├── toxicity/
     ├── stereotype/